 David de Limón:

-His iconic not-quite-ninjas-but-look-like-ninjas can literally be found all over the city in various forms.
+His iconic not-quite-ninjas-but-look-like-ninjas can literally be found all over the street art in Valencia in various forms.
 They are often times incorporated into other artists’ work.
 Scavenger hunt, anyone?

-La Nena is one of the most popular female street artists in Valencia, and her stencil of the woman pictured on the right can be found on various buildings throughoutout the city.
+La Nena is one of the most popular female street artists in Valencia, and her stencil of the woman pictured on the right can be found on various buildings throughout the city.

 Check out those crazy optical illusions and colors!
 I could stare at his work for days.